ByteGain/analytics-ios/README.md

 For more examples, see [Examples/CocoapodsExample/CocoapodsExample/ViewController.m](./Examples/CocoapodsExample/CocoapodsExample/ViewController.m).

-The code has been tested for Objective-C apps using XCode v 10.1.
+The code has been tested for Objective-C apps using XCode version 10.1.